Buying a home for the first time is a big deal.

-These days, most sellers require that pre-approvals be submitted along with any offer, and, since your finances need to be vetted before the lender will agree to grant you a loan, this process can take days or even weeks.
+These days, most sellers require that pre-approvals be submitted along with any offer.
+Since your finances need to be vetted before the lender will agree to grant you a loan, this process can take days or even weeks.

-Instead, we recommend applying for a pre-approval before you even start looking at a available properties.
+Instead, we recommend applying for a pre-approval before you even start looking at available properties.

 Once you have your pre-approval in hand, it’s time to decide how much you can afford to spend.